How God advises us through the mouths of other people.

 Like me, I am sure you already know that bad experiences can be a ‘cruel teacher’, so it is in our best interests to be open to sound advice in this regard.
 And of course act appropriately.

-Again, related to other articles in this subsection, I learnt the hard way not to quickly discount advice like that.
+Again, related to other articles in this subsection, I learnt the hard way not to quickly ‘write off’ advice like that.
 I gained my first lesson about not listening to such advice thirty plus years ago, and the words echoed in my head for a long time afterwards, in view of the prophetic message I ignored.
 There were significant ramifications unfortunately.

-As you can tell from my admissions, through these articles about God’s guidance – on ignoring all forms of guidance from God over the years and learning the hard way many times over – I have a somewhat impetuous nature, that I definitely regret.
+As you can tell from my admissions, through these articles about God’s guidance – on ignoring all forms of guidance from God over the years and learning the hard way many times over – I have a somewhat impulsive nature, that I definitely regret.
 I am clearly a slow learner.
 I sincerely hope you, the reader, can learn from my mistakes.

 It is clear to me that we all should pay particular attention to advice we receive from other people.
 It is of particular importance when it applies to far reaching decisions that we are in the process of making.
-We must ask ourselves has God orchestrated the advice due to possible ramifications of a wrong decision on our part.
+We must ask ourselves has God orchestrated (set-up) the advice due to possible ramifications of a wrong decision on our part.
 As such, God can intend them to be a ‘wake-up call’.

 The next article refers to how God tries to prevent us from making ‘bad life choices’.
 I am referring to potentially self destructive decisions there.

-Continue onto the article, “Bad life choices”.
+Continue onto the article, “God’s tough love”.